btcfoundationedcom/btcfoundationedcom.github.io/proposals/heartbleedmitigation.md

 install curl and then enter any password if necessary.
 It will install curl.
 When it's done, then go ahead and copy and paste the commands into the terminal [as shown here](http://blog.quentinrousseau.fr/blog/2014/04/08/how-to-patch-cve-2014-0160-in-openssl/) and then check for openssl version.

+Important Notes!

+If you are running the terminal commands shown above (for Mac / OSX, Debian / Ubuntu, or Fedora / CentOS) on or after May 5, 2014, be sure to also check again your OpenSSL version (see below):

 Some key commands from terminal to get you information you need about your openssl:

 openssl version